erinrkahn/final_project/README.md

 - Average income of County
 - Average house value of County
 #### Characteristics of Wildfire
-- Latitude and longitude coordinates where fire started
+- Latitude and longitude coordinates where the fire started
 - Number of acres fire burned
 - Cal Fire Incident, meaning did Cal Fire get involved in handling the fire or not
 #### Electricity